Skip to content

 Build a support network

 Connect with other foster/adoptive families.
 Join support groups.
 Don't isolate.
-Trauma parenting is exhausting—you need community.
+Trauma parenting is exhausting, and you need community.

 Practice self-care and co-regulation